DOI10.47051/SXLV7570

 Figure 1: Individuals of Dipsas pavonina from Ecuador: Huella Verde Lodge, Pastaza province (); Jatun Sacha Biological Reserve, Napo province (). j=juvenile.

-Natural history: Dipsas pavonina is a nocturnal snake that inhabits old-growth to moderately disturbed rainforests, which may be terra-firme or seasonally flooded.14 The species also occurs in pastures and peri-urban areas.5 Pavonine Snail-eating Snakes are active at night, especially if it is raining or drizzling.5 Their movements throught the foliage are slow, graceful, and generally occur at night on the lower (0.3–5.5 m above the ground) forest stratum.15 However, they may also be seen foraging on the leaf-litter.1,5 During the day, individuals have been found coiled, hidden inside the leaf-litter or on low vegetation.5 The diet in D. pavonina consists primarily on slugs and snails, but lizards are also eaten.1 The mollusks are presumably immobilized by the use of toxins secreted by the mucous cells of the infralabial glands.6 Nevertheless, all snakes in the genus Dipsas are considered harmless to humans.
+Natural history: Dipsas pavonina is a nocturnal snake that inhabits old-growth to moderately disturbed rainforests, which may be terra-firme or seasonally flooded.14 The species also occurs in pastures and peri-urban areas.5 Pavonine Snail-eating Snakes are active at night, especially if it is raining or drizzling.5 Their movements through the foliage are slow, graceful, and generally occur at night on the lower (0.3–5.5 m above the ground) forest stratum.15 However, they may also be seen foraging on the leaf-litter.1,5 During the day, individuals have been found coiled, hidden inside the leaf-litter or on low vegetation.5 The diet in D. pavonina consists primarily of slugs and snails, but lizards are also eaten.1 The mollusks are presumably immobilized by the use of toxins secreted by the mucous cells of the infralabial glands.6 Nevertheless, all snakes in the genus Dipsas are considered harmless to humans.
 They never attempt to bite, resorting instead to musking and coiling into a defensive posture while expanding the head to simulate a triangular shape.1,7 One gravid female of D. pavonina from Brazil contained one egg,7 but the real clutch size is not known.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.